marcpfuller/edgex-docs/docs_src/design/adr/0005-Service-Self-Config.md

 The name of the environmental variable must match the path names in Consul.

 NOTES:
-- Environmental variables overrides remove the need to change the "docker" profile in the res/docker/configuration.toml files - Allowing removal of 50% of the existing configuration.toml files.
+- Environmental variables overrides remove the need to change the "docker" profile in the res/docker/configuration.yaml files - Allowing removal of 50% of the existing configuration.yaml files.
 - The override rules in EdgeX between environmental variables and command line options may be counter intuitive compared to other systems.
 There appears to be no standard practice.
 Indeed, web searching "Reddit & Starting Fights Env Variables vs Command Line Args" will layout the prevailing differences.
 - Environment variables used for configuration overrides are named by prepending the the configuration element with the configuration section inclusive of sub-path, where sub-path's "."s are replaced with underscores.
 These configuration environment variable overrides must be specified using camel case.
 Here are two examples:
 ~~~~~